Create operating point for Simulink model

 Vector indicating whether each state is inside a reference model:

-Block state description, specified as a string.
+Block state description, specified as a character vector.

 Inputs — Input level at the operating